-In partnership with the Belknap County Conservation District, Gunstock is home to the 1/4 mile, handicapped accessible boardwalk, complete with benches for resting.
-The walk is self-guided with informational points along the way.
-Parking is available off the entrance road, on the right just past the end of the bridge’s guardrail.
-Handicap access is through the campground.
-Please stop in at the Camping Center for handicap access and directions.
+In partnership with the Belknap County Conservation District, Gunstock is home to the one-quarter mile, accessible boardwalk, complete with benches along the way.
+Informational elements educate visitors about the wetlands.
+Parking is available off the entrance road, on the right.
+Access for visitors with disabilities is through the campground.
+Please stop in at the Camp Store for directions.

 Gunstock Mountain Resort sits in the middle of the Belknap Range and right above Lake Winnipesaukee.
 There is a wonderful trail network maintained by the Belknap Range Trail Tenders, a volunteer organization that has assumed primary responsibility for the maintenance of many of the trails in the Belknap Range, particularly in the western part of the Range.
-Follow the great work they are doing on their facebook page.
+Follow the great work they are doing on their Facebook page.
 The Belknap Range Trail Map is available for download.
-Please note: if you would like a copy of this map, it can be purchased in the either Mountainside Outfitters or at the Camping Center.

 Ridge Trail (white blazes)